fairviewrobotics/2014_Robot_Code/README.md

-2014_Robot_Code
+2014 Robot Code
 ===============

-Hello Everyone!
+Hello Everyone!<br>
-Welcome to FRC 2014 with Fairview High School!
+Welcome to FRC 2014 with Fairview High School!<br>
 This will be our working repository for the season.

 An AWESOME (free) tutorial for git can be found [here](http://www.codeschool.com/courses/try-git)!
 Learn it!

-Repository Rules:
+Repository Rules:<br>
 1) The master branch is **protected**!
-This means you can not commit to master.
+This means you can not commit to master.<br>
-	(See Procedure #2 on how to get your code approved into master.)
+	(See Procedure #2 on how to get your code approved into master.)<br>
 	The reason for this is so that we can keep the master branch working at all times.

 2) Work on the development branch or feature branch.
-Try to follow the rules outlined [here](http://nvie.com/posts/a-successful-git-branching-model/)
+Try to follow the rules outlined [here](http://nvie.com/posts/a-successful-git-branching-model/).

 Procedure:
 0.5) Check out the repo with `git clone https://github.com/fairviewrobotics/2014_Robot_Code.git`